MaximilianPowers/EquityPair/README.md

 ## Installation
 ---------------------
-Use the package manager [pip](https://pip.pypa.io/en/stable/) install the dependencies .
+Use the package manager [pip](https://pip.pypa.io/en/stable/) install the dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-This GUI uses MongoDB to store ticker data and record trading strategies, portfolios, etc.

 ## Running the interface
 ---------------------

-All the code is centrally managed from `main.py`: optional arguments:
+When running this code for the first time, or if you've wiped the MongoDB database, it's recommend to run `setup.py` before running `main.py` as this will make the experience much smoother.
+It has the following arguments:
   --mongo_host localhost
                         Hostname of the MongoDB databse.
   --mongo_port 27017
                         Port to connect to MongoDB.
   --db_name equity_data
                         Nmae of the database to add data to.
-  --load_data False
-                        Set this equal to `True` on the first run to batch insert ticker data.
-This will make the GUI experience much smoother.
   --start_date "2019-07-01"
                         Start date to batch insert data from --end_date "2022-07-01"